jo-ap/TikhonovFenichelReductions.jl/README.md

 ```
 where $f \in \mathbb{R}[x,\pi]$ is polynomial and $\varepsilon \geq 0$ is a small
 parameter.
 The results from [1-3] allow us to compute a reduced system for
-$`\varepsilon \to 0`$ in the sense of Tikhonov's theorem [4] and the work of
+$`\varepsilon \to 0`$ in the sense of Tikhonov [4] and Fenichel [5] using
-Fenichel [5] using methods from commutative algebra and algebraic geometry.
+methods from commutative algebra and algebraic geometry.

-TFPV.jl implements methods for finding all possible TFPV candidates, i.e.
+TikhonovFenichelReductions.jl implements methods for finding all possible TFPV
-separations of parameters into small and large (which in turn correspond to
+candidates, i.e. separations of parameters into small and large (which in turn
-slow-fast separations of processes in the original system).
+correspond to slow-fast separations of processes in the original system).

 ## Usage
 ### Finding TFPV candidates